 Originally serviced by an Oregon Scientific WMR200 (which suffered a catastrophic failure), it was replaced with a Davis Instruments Vantage Pro2+ weather station in January 2016.
 The station data is collected using CumulusMX software and stored in a MySQL database with the website being updated every 2 minutes.
 The station is comprised of an anemometer, rain gauge, UV sensor, Solar sensor and a thermo-hydro sensor all situated in optimal positions for highest accuracy possible given the location and surrounding structures.

-This weather meteorological day of midnight to midnight which differs from the standard 9am to 9am used in Australian reporting and record keeping.
+This weather station uses a meteorological day of midnight to midnight which differs from the standard 9am to 9am used in Australian reporting and record keeping.

 Australian forecasts and records all use a meteorological day of 9am to 9am.
 This is as a result of the way recording was performed at the local Post Offices before automated stations were introduced.
 The first thing a post office employee did each morning was read the weather station data.
 As they stated at 9am each day, this became the defualt and has been maintained ever since.